This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 3. Are the beaches in Setúbal crowded?

-In peak summer months, popular beaches like Galapinhos and Figueirinha can get busy.
-Visit early in the day or during spring and fall for a quieter experience.
+In peak summer months (July and August), beaches like Galapinhos and Figueirinha can get busy.
+Visit early in the day or during spring and fall for a quieter setting.

 4. Can I visit Setúbal as a day trip from Lisbon?

 Yes!
 Setúbal is just a 45-minute drive or train ride from Lisbon, making it an easy day trip.
-However, staying overnight allows you to fully experience the beaches and local dining scene.
+However, staying overnight allows you to fully experience this charming Portuguese town.